 Best Books: Discover Alaska and the Yukon

 From informative travel guides and stories of exploration to compelling tributes to the region’s wild places, this essential reading list dives deep into the history, natural environment and lure of Alaska and the Yukon Territory.
-If you’re planning a trip to this remarkable and rugged part of the word, you’ll want to put a few of these books on your must-read list.
+If you’re planning a trip to this remarkable and rugged part of the world, you’ll want to put a few of these books on your must-read list.

 Portraits of Alaska and the Yukon